Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • ISO 14067: product carbon footprint.

-• Higher international credibility compared to PAS 2060.
+• Higher international credibility than the withdrawn PAS 2060.

 • Access to global markets with increasing climate requirements.

-• Alignment with EU public policies and ESG criteria.
+• Alignment with EU policy and ESG criteria.

-• Improves reputation and trust among customers and investors.
+• Improved reputation and trust among customers and investors.

 • Implementation cost for SMEs.